Kate Christensen

-Kate Christensen (born August 22, 1962) is an American novelist.
+Kate Christensen is an American novelist.
 She won the 2008 PEN/Faulkner Award for Fiction for her fourth novel, The Great Man, about a painter and the three women in his life.
-Her previous novels are In the Drink (1999), Jeremy Thrane (2001), and The Epicure's Lament (2004).
-Her fifth novel, Trouble (2009), was released in paperback by Vintage/Anchor in June 2010.
-Her sixth novel, The Astral, was published in hardcover by Doubleday in June 2011.
-She is also the author of two food-related memoirs, Blue Plate Special (Doubleday, 2013) and How to Cook a Moose (Islandport Press, 2015), which won the 2016 Maine Literary Award for memoir.
+Her tenth and eleventh novels are forthcoming: The Sacred & the Divine (with Melissa Henderson) from Hyperion in 2025; Good Company from HarperCollins in 2026.
+She is also the author of two food-related memoirs, Blue Plate Special (Doubleday, 2013) and How to Cook a Moose (Islandport Press, 2015), the latter of which won the 2016 Maine Literary Award for memoir.

 She is a graduate of Reed College and the Iowa Writers' Workshop.
-Her essays, articles, reviews, and stories have appeared in many anthologies and periodicals, including The New York Times Book Review, Bookforum, Elle, The Wall Street Journal, Vogue, Food & Wine, Cherry Bombe, and The Jewish Daily Forward.
+Her essays, articles, reviews, and stories have appeared in many anthologies and periodicals.